giotto-ai/giotto-tda/doc/index.rst

-.. giotto-learn documentation master file, created by sphinx-quickstart on Mon Jun  3 11:56:46 2019.
+.. giotto-tda documentation master file, created by sphinx-quickstart on Mon Jun  3 11:56:46 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to giotto-learn's API reference!
+Welcome to giotto-tda's API reference!
 ========================================